Who Invests in Hedge Funds and Why?

 Why They Invest in Hedge Funds

 Those big investors put less than 20 percent of their assets into hedge funds.
-More conservative investors, like insurance companies, pension funds and sovereign wealth funds, allocate less than 10% of their total investments.
+More conservative investors, like insurance companies, pension funds, and sovereign wealth funds, allocate less than 10 percent of their total investments.

-That's because they are looking for an investment that is uncorrelated with the rest of their investments.
-This means that, if the stock market loses value, the hedge fund investment will rise.
+They are looking for an investment that is uncorrelated with the rest of their investments.
+If the stock market loses value, the hedge fund investment will rise.
 In other words, they use hedge funds to increase their diversification.
 They know that a diversified portfolio will increase total returns over time by reducing overall volatility.
-For that reason, these investors don't compare the performance of their hedge fund investments to standard indices like the S&P 500, the NASDAQ or the Dow Jones.
+For that reason, these investors don't compare the performance of their hedge fund investments to standard indices like the Standard & Poor’s 500, the NASDAQ or the Dow Jones.

 Surprisingly, most hedge fund investors aren't looking for higher-than-average returns.
 Only 6 percent thought they could achieve 10 percent or more annual returns.
-They just aren't willing to endure the risk that entails.
+They just aren't willing to endure the risk that higher returns entail.
 Instead, 67 percent are looking for annual returns of between 4 percent and 6 percent.
-That's probably because they have to report to boards who might fire them if they sustain losses.
+That's probably because they have to report to boards which might fire them if they sustain losses.

 Family trust funds use hedge funds to gain access to the best minds in the investment.
 Why do hedge funds attract the smartest investors?
 Because they pay the most.
 But 22 percent of investors said high fees are why they limit, or even avoid, hedge funds.

 Pension funds recently started investing in hedge funds to boost returns.
-They realized they may not have the capital needed to cover the mass of retiring baby boomers, and are trying to outperform the market to cover these obligations.
-Unfortunately, the risky nature of hedge funds, and their lack of regulation, means these pension funds are less likely to cover their commitments.
+They realized they may not have the capital needed to cover the mass of retiring baby boomers and are trying to outperform the market to cover these obligations.
+Unfortunately, the risky nature of hedge funds and their lack of regulation mean these pension funds are less likely to cover their commitments.

-However, there is some indication that they are becoming less popular.
-In 2014, they returned only 3.3% on average, much lower than the S&P 500.
-Also, nearly as many hedge funds are liquidated each year as are created.
+But there is some indication that they are becoming less popular.
+In 2014, they returned only 3.3 percent on average, much lower than the S&P 500.
+Also, almost as many hedge funds are liquidated each year as are created.
 Many savvy investors realize they are taking all the risk, while the hedge funds aren't producing rewards to offset that risk.
-(Source: Juliet Chung, "On the Comeback Trail in Hedge Funds," Wall Street Journal, January 30, 2015)